This program is offered in-person, online, and hybrid.

 There is no minor required.
 Students must successfully complete the WMU Essential Studies requirements.

-Why family studies at Western Michigan University?
+Why family science and services at Western Michigan University?

 A semester-long internship, along with ongoing professional exploration and development, will enhance your understanding of current issues and practices, help you gain valuable work experience, and grow your professional network and resume.